Psalm 105 – The LORD’s Blessings on His Covenant People

 Indeed very few, and strangers in it.

 a.
-His judgments are in all the earth: Before focusing on the works and promises God made unto the people of Israel, David reminds us that He is God over all the earth.
-His covenant focus on Israel does not take away from His interest and lordship over the earth.
+His judgments are in all the earth: Before focusing on the works and promises God made unto the people of Israel, David reminds us that God is over all the earth.
+His covenant focus on Israel does not take away from His interest and lordship over the whole earth.

 b.
 He remembers His covenant forever: God made a significant covenant with Abraham, Isaac, and Jacob that was passed to the nation of Israel.
 It is an everlasting covenant, and Israel’s role as God’s covenant people remains until the end of the age.